-A common issue with garden fence panels situated in shaded or damp conditions is the development of mould, algae, fungi or mildew that can eventually result in wood rot.
+A common issue with garden fence panels is the development of mould, algae, fungi or mildew.
+This is more common with garden fences situated in shaded or damp conditions and can eventually result in wood rot.
 So how do you protect fence panels and posts to keep them looking good and protected for longer?

-Why clean mould and algae from wooden fence panels and posts?
+Why clean mould and algae from garden fence panels?

 In short, apart from looking unsightly, any type of biological growth that forms on the timber of wooden fence panels will eventually promote wood rot and decay, shortening the life of the panels and posts.
 Using a dedicated fungicidal wash or mould and mildew cleaner will not only remove the growth from the wood but will also kill the mould spores in the timber which will help to prevent re-growth.